fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 fixtures are so flexible, I use them heavily to push as much of the setup of my tests into fixtures as I can.

-In this chapter, you looked at pytest fixtures you write yourself, as well as a couple of builtin fixtures, tmpdir and tmpdir_factory.
-You’ll take a closer look at the builtin fixtures in the next chapter.
+In this lab, you looked at pytest fixtures you write yourself, as well as a couple of builtin fixtures, tmpdir and tmpdir_factory.
+You’ll take a closer look at the builtin fixtures in the next lab.